 An après favorite, the Widowmaker was completely revamped over the summer of 2019.
 Our live music lineup meant we needed a bigger, better stage, and relocating the bar improved efficiency and made it faster than ever to grab one of 20 Maine-brewed beers on tap.
 The loft was transformed, including the addition of a rooftop deck looking out over the Beach with one of the best mountain views in the area.

 Snowmaking System Overhaul

 A comprehensive 10-phase project to overhaul Sugarloaf's snowmaking system will begin with upgrades to pumps, electrical systems, and snowmaking pipes, as well as new booster pumps that will improve our ability to make snow at higher elevations.
-New high effiinciency snowguns will be added to our fleet, beginning with more than 200 new guns in 2021.
-These initial phases will also include new snowmaking infrastructure for newly developed West Mountain terrain.
+New high-efficiency snowguns will be added to our fleet, beginning with more than 200 new guns in 2021; these initial phases will also include new snowmaking infrastructure for newly developed West Mountain terrain.

 Race Training Surface Lift

 To be built in partnership with Carrabassett Valley Academy, a new surface lift will facilitate training for alpine athletes on Narrow Gauge and Competition Hill.

 Timberline Replacement & Upgrade

 As our signature summit-access lift, Timberline is a crucial piece of the on-mountain experience.
 In the coming years, we'll look to replace and upgrade Timberline, extending the bottom terminal down to Bullwinkle's and paving the way for a year-round summit experience offering.